 Bay is one of the most versatile herbs used in cooking.
-The leaves are commonly used in the French ‘bouquet garni’ which can be added to flavour stews and soups.
+Bay leaf plants are small trees, and the dried leaves are commonly used in the French ‘bouquet garni’ which can be added to flavour stews and soups.

 Bay is an evergreen tree with aromatic leaves and shiny grey bark.
 In spring it develops small, yellowish flowers and in autumn the tree bears dark, purple berries.
 It is a tall tree that is often kept small by growing it in a container.
 It is hardy to -7C but if temperatures fall below that the tree should be covered with horticultural fleece or taken indoors until the weather changes.

 There are several varieties to choose from, including:-

 - Angustifolia, or willow-leaf bay – leaves are narrower.

 - Undulata – leaves have wavy edges.